Two-Sided Time-Independent Regret for Matching Markets with Limited Interviews

 We note that when the market admits a unique stable matching, the pessimal and optimal regrets are identical, implying consistency.
 As such, for those markets, we denote the regret and reward gaps by $\mathbb{E}[R_a(T)]$, $\Delta_{a,f}$, and $\Delta_{f,a}$.
 An example of such a market is presented as follows.

-\textbf{$\alpha$-Reducible Markets.} A key class of markets with a unique stable matching is $\alpha$-reducible markets, introduced for uniqueness by~\citet{clark2006uniqueness} and later used by~\citet{maheshwari2022decentralized} for coordination-free decentralized bandit learning.
+\textbf{$\alpha$-Reducible Markets.} A key class of markets with a unique stable matching is $\alpha$-reducible markets, introduced for uniqueness by~\cite{clark2006uniqueness} and later used by~\cite{maheshwari2022decentralized} for coordination-free decentralized bandit learning.
 This structure is less restrictive than serial dictatorship~\citep{sankararaman2021dominate,wang2024optimal}, while still covering a broad family of unique-stable-matching markets.
-Formally, a pair $(a,f)\in \AG\times\FI$ is a \emph{fixed pair} if $a$ and $f$ are mutual top choices, i.e., $f \underset{O_a}{>} f'$ for all $f' \in \FI \setminus \{f\}$, and $a \underset{O_f}{>} a'$ for all $a' \in \AG \setminus \{a\}$. \begin{definition} A market $\MARK(\AG,\FI)$ is \emph{$\alpha$-reducible} if every $\MARK(\AG',\FI')$ with $\AG'\subseteq\AG$ and $\FI'\subseteq\FI$ contains a fixed pair. \end{definition} In $\alpha$-reducible markets, we can iteratively remove fixed pairs: there exists a fixed pair $(a_1,f_1)$; removing it yields an $\alpha$-reducible sub-market; repeating yields pairs $(a_i,f_i)_{i\in[n]}$, which match all agents and induce the unique stable matching with firms in $\FI\setminus\{f_i\}_{i\in[n]}$ left unmatched.
+Formally, a pair $(a,f)\in \AG\times\FI$ is a \emph{fixed pair} if $a$ and $f$ are mutual top choices, i.e., $f \underset{O_a}{>} f'$ for all $f' \in \FI \setminus \{f\}$, and $a \underset{O_f}{>} a'$ for all $a' \in \AG \setminus \{a\}$.

+\begin{definition} A market $\MARK(\AG,\FI)$ is \emph{$\alpha$-reducible} if every $\MARK(\AG',\FI')$ with $\AG'\subseteq\AG$ and $\FI'\subseteq\FI$ contains a fixed pair. \end{definition} In $\alpha$-reducible markets, we can iteratively remove fixed pairs: there exists a fixed pair $(a_1,f_1)$; removing it yields an $\alpha$-reducible sub-market; repeating yields pairs $(a_i,f_i)_{i\in[n]}$, which match all agents and induce the unique stable matching with firms in $\FI\setminus\{f_i\}_{i\in[n]}$ left unmatched.
 We focus on $\alpha$-reducible markets in the main body, as this layered structure highlights the analysis and the main proof ideas and defer the extension to general markets to the appendix.